 PA7 Working Groups revitalisation process

-At the beginning of the session, Ms Mihela Florea invited participants to access the Mentimeter and enter the three words which, in their opinion, define an effective working group.
+At the beginning of the session, Ms Mihela Florea invited participants to access the Mentimeter and enter there three words which, in their opinion, define an effective working group.
 Results of this activity are presented in the word cloud in Annex III.

 Mr Tomas Tabis (PA7 Support team) introduced current five PA7 working groups (WGs) and presented the new proposal of four PA7 working groups: WG1: Danube Funding Coordination Network (DFCN) (Austria); WG2: Higher Education and Mobility (Serbia); WG3: RIS3 and Smart Specialization of the Danube Region (Serbia) and WG4: Danube Region in ERA (Slovakia).
-He also explained the actions which each WG covers.
-The WG leaders are invited to fill out the template which will include actions addressed, contribution to implemented targeted activities and ideas and concrete steps of the WG.
+He also explained the actions which each of the WG covers.
+The WG leaders are invited to fill out the template which will include actions from the EUSDR Action Plan addressed, contribution to implemented targeted activities and ideas and concrete steps of the WG.
 In the end, Mr Tabis also presented several questions for the discussion (ppt available).

 Ms Lubica Pitlova complemented that the DFCN WG is the most successful one, while other WGs have space for improvement.
 The WG on RIS3 should make step further and try to elaborate a smart specialization of the Danube Region as such and to be present in the ERA as a “smart region”.
 The new WG – Danube Region in ERA should be focused on the ERA Roadmap, but including previous WGs on Research and Infrastructures and ICT.
 She emphasised that the membership of the WGs is very important, so it should be created through the official nominations by countries or by inviting relevant experts.